This lesson is still being designed and assembled (Pre-Alpha version)

 Model with One Hidden Layer

-Now we look at an example which builds a simple neural network model with only one hidden layer.
-It is the same process as it was when using no hidden layer, except that another layer is added between the input and output layer.
+Now we look at an example which builds a simple neural network model with only hidden layer.
+Our objective is to compare it with the previous no-hidden-layer model.
+It is the same process as previously done, except that another Dense layer is inserted between the input and output layer.

 model = Sequential([